-Table 3-3 Soil mitigation measures - construction phase
+Table 3-3 Soil Mitigation Measures - Construction Phase

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impacts Spillage and leakage Moderate Chemicals, fuels, lubricants and paints will be stored in dedicated locations on impermeable surfaces to prevent leakage into the ground and contained inside a secondary bund (110% of largest container).
-Additional mitigation measures are included in the Non-hazardous Waste and Hazardous Materials section.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Leaks and Spillage of Hazardous Materials Moderate Chemicals, fuels, lubricants and paints will be stored and transferred only in dedicated locations of the shared Laydown Area on impermeable surfaces to prevent leakage into the ground and contained inside a secondary bund (110% of largest container).
 EPC As soon as the works start and throughout construction period.
-Plans to be prepared before the construction works start.
-Minor Permanent/temporary storage areas will be designed and located considering potential ground contamination risks.
+Negligible Storage areas will be designed and located considering potential ground contamination risks.
 Runoff will be prevented from entering areas where hazardous materials are stored, handled or transferred.
 If runoff can enter potentially contaminated areas, a dedicated drainage system will direct the run off to dedicated tanks to avoid impacts to soils and groundwater.
 The fluids in these tanks will be collected by licensed operators and managed as Hazardous wastewater.
-Hazardous materials storage areas will be positioned away from major transport corridors and construction activities, in order to avoid potential collisions from vehicles or other machinery.
-All chemicals will be handled in accordance with relevant instructions (MSDS).
-Reduce quantity of chemicals and fuels on site to minimum practicable levels.
-Regularly inspect drip collectors and containers for spills and leaks.
-Provide spill kits at all areas where hazardous liquids are stored.
-Develop and implement an Emergency preparedness and Response Plan, to immediately remediate the affected area in the event of a spill or leakage of chemicals, fuels, paints, and any hazardous material.
+As soon as the works start and throughout construction period.
+Hazardous materials storage area will be positioned away from major transport corridors in the shared Laydown Area, in order to avoid potential collisions from vehicles or other machinery.
+As soon as the works start and throughout construction period.